hipstersmoothie/halp-ios/Pods/Braintree/README.md

 Finally, [**cocoadocs.org/docsets/Braintree**](http://cocoadocs.org/docsets/Braintree) hosts the complete, up-to-date API documentation generated straight from the header files.

+## Demo

+A demo app is included in project.
+To run it, run `pod install` and then open `Braintree.xcworkspace` in Xcode.
+See the [README](Demos/Braintree-Demo/README.md) for more details.

 ### Special note on preprocessor macros

 Apple Pay is a build option.
 To include Apple Pay support in your build, use the `Apple-Pay` subspec in your Podfile: